-Cards and deal
+- Cards and deal

-and including a Joker, deal 12 each in ones and leave the last five face down on the table as a cachette.
+- Four players sit crosswise in partnerships and play to the left.
+From a 53-card pack ranking AKQJ1098765432 in each suit, and including a Joker, deal 12 each in ones and leave the last five face down on the table as a cachette.

-To score 250 points over as many deals as necessary.
+- To score 250 points over as many deals as necessary.
 Points accrue for winning tricks (5 each) and especially for

 any "quints" they may contain.
 The best quint is the Joker, or "Quint royal", worth 25 points.

 Additional quints are the Five of each suit, and two cards of the same suit totalling five (A+4, 2+3) that fall to the